The Chittagong Hill Tracts is situated in southeastern Bangladesh, bordering India and Myanmar/Burma and is a destination of its own.

 I visited Rangamati and Bandarban.

 While the town of Rangamati is not the most eye-appealing destination on earth, it is the only place to find accommodation in the area.
-Due to strikes and road closures you may be forced to spend a few extra nights here so be sure to plan accordingly.
-I had to spend 2 extra nights here for that reason.
+Due to strikes and road closures, you may be forced to spend a few extra nights here, so be sure to plan accordingly.
+I had to spend two extra nights here for that reason.

 The itinerary of your stay should include a tour of Kaptai Lake and its islands.
-Some islands are home to the area’s waterfalls and small communities while others contain small guest houses and fruit plantations.
+Some islands are home to the area’s waterfalls and small communities while others contain tiny guesthouses and fruit plantations.

 Bandarban is the most remote and least populated district in all of Bangladesh.
-The most famous must-see located here is the Buddha Dhatu Jadi temple; the largest Buddhist temple in Bangladesh.
+The most famous must-see located here is the Buddha Dhatu Jadi temple, also known at the Golden Temple of Bangladesh the largest Buddhist temple in Bangladesh.

 Extra Information about The Chittagong Hill Tracts.

-There was NO working ATM or official place to change money in either town during my visit.
-When I asked the locals they told me such place did not exist.
+There was NO working ATM or suitable place to change money in either town during my visit.
+When I asked the locals, they told me such a situation did not exist.

 None of the hotels I stayed in had working WIFI even if a sign said they did.
 I did see a few internet cafes in both towns.
 My local Bangladesh Sim card worked fine for internet in the area.